Mommie Dearest (film): Legacy

-Christina Crawford, the writer of the memoir on which the film is based, had no involvement with the making of the film, and denounced the film as "grotesque" and a work of fiction, specifically stating that Joan never chopped down a tree with an ax, or beat her with a wire hanger as depicted in the film.
+Christina Crawford, the writer of the memoir on which the film is based, had no involvement with the making of the film, and denounced the film as "grotesque" and a work of fiction, specifically stating that Joan Crawford never chopped down a tree with an axe, or beat her with a wire hanger as depicted in the film.

 For decades, Dunaway was famously reluctant to discuss Mommie Dearest in interviews.
-In her 1997 autobiography, she only briefly mentions the film by stating that she wished that director Perry had had enough experience to see when actors needed to rein in their performances.
-In 2016, Dunaway expressed regret over taking the part and blamed it for causing a decline in her Hollywood career.
+In her 1995 autobiography, she only briefly mentions the film by stating that she wished that director Perry had enough experience to see when actors needed to rein in their performances.
+She also felt the film negatively impacted her career, telling People magazine in 2016: "I think it turned my career in a direction where people would irretrievably have the wrong impression of me, and that's an awful hard thing to beat.
+I should have known better, but sometimes you're vulnerable and you don't realize what you're getting into."

 She also claimed that the performance took a heavy emotional toll on her stating: "At night, I would go home to the house we had rented in Beverly Hills, and felt Crawford in the room with me, this tragic, haunted soul just hanging around...It was as if she couldn't rest."

+The film has had an enduring reputation as a cult film, particularly heralded by gay male audiences, owing to its over-the-top camp style.
+Writing for the British Film Institute, Alex Davidson observed that the film "has been savagely embraced by queer audiences since its cinema release in 1981.
+Drag queens outdo each other for the fiercest impersonation of Faye Dunaway in Crawford mode.
+And who doesn't want to be part of a 'whiplash' audience, whatever that is?
+Well, possibly Christina Crawford, who has seen her harrowing history of child abuse transformed into a gay pantomime.
+Watching audiences howl with laughter as your avatar is beaten and throttled must be a sobering experience."

 The film is recognized by the American Film Institute in these lists: